35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### The GLA's 'balanced' approach

-The Mayor's approval of BL's s73 application relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf), which barely acknowledges that there has been a huge reduction in affordable housing and an accompanying loss of family housing.
-It's sole comment is *221 Notwithstanding this, GLA officers consider that the reduced quantum of affordable housing (compared to the HPP) reduces materially the extent of public benefits delivered by the proposals, to be weighed in the balance with all of the other benefits and dis-benefits arising from the application, as set out in the conclusion to this report.*
+The Mayor's approval of BL's s73 application relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf).
+This  It's sole comment is *221 Notwithstanding this, GLA officers consider that the reduced quantum of affordable housing (compared to the HPP) reduces materially the extent of public benefits delivered by the proposals, to be weighed in the balance with all of the other benefits and dis-benefits arising from the application, as set out in the conclusion to this report.*

 Remarkably the report also says '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission.* [^9].